-IFRA guidelines are not necessarily hard to understand, however they are guidelines that every soap maker (bath & beauty) maker has to get there head around.
-The best way to do this is with an explanation and then with some examples, so that's what we're going to provide today in our blog.
+IFRA guidelines are not necessarily hard to understand, however they are guidelines that every soap maker has to get there head around.
+We feel, the best way to do this is with an explanation, followed up by some examples.

-Keep in mind we are focusing more on soap making, so we'll focus our attention on fragrances used in soap-making when reviewing IFRA guidelines.
+Keep in mind we are focusing more on soap making.
+Hence, we’ll focus our attention on fragrances used in soap-making when reviewing IFRA guidelines.

 IFRA stands for The International Fragrance Association.
-This association is basically one that represents fragrance manufacturers.
-They essentially evaluate and publish guidelines for usage of fragrances.
+This association is one that represents fragrance manufacturers.
+They essentially evaluate and publish guidelines for usage of fragrance oils.

-The point is, the first step in buying fragrances is to make sure the supplier has IFRA guidelines for a fragrance.
+Truly, the first step in buying fragrances for a consumer should be making sure the supplier has IFRA guidelines for each fragrance oil.
 A fragrance that is safe in one application, like soap making, may not be safe in a leave on application like body creams.
 Even if they are, the usage rate will likely differ.

-The IFRA is broken down into categories and this is how you will find recommended usage rates for fragrances.
+The IFRA is broken down into categories.
+Consequently, is how you will find recommended usage rates for fragrances.

 That being said, if you go to a suppliers website and notice that their fragrance has “NO” IFRA documentation behind it, that should be a moment of pause for you!
 Contact the supplier and ask if there is documentation on it, and where you can find it.
 If there is not, personally, we would not use it.